Welcome to MTD: Microbial Transcriptome Database

 *Request Additional Custom Tiling Array Probe Sets

 Due to the intense computation time for designing the probes using our pipeline, more probe sets will be gradually made available for all NCBI microbial genomes.
 If a probe set is not yet available, users can request for a particular genome to be designed in the next queue.
-We also accept requests for desiging probe sets with non-default parameters or for proprioety genomes.
+We also accept requests for designing probe sets with non-default parameters or for propriety genomes.
 Please contact us for more detail.

 Transcriptome profiling by HM-SVM

-*HM-SVM Algorithm
+* HM-SVM Algorithm

-*Download HM-SVM
+* Download HM-SVM

 Download HM-SVM script and sample microarray data